 Some essential oils can ease breathing and loosen mucus in the chest.
 Some may even stop the growth of bacteria infecting the respiratory tract.

-Beneficial essential oils include:
+Beneficial essential oils available for purchase online include:

 Essential oils can be inhaled directly from the bottle, used in a diffuser, or added to the hot water in a steam inhalation.